The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Related Work and Discussions

-{\bf Other coalitional influence problems.} All results in this paper also work for $\mov$, which measures the stability of elections and provides an upper bound on $\cm$.
-Some previous proofs of upper bounds on $\cm$ were done for $\mov$~\citep{Slinko2002:Asymptotic,Xia08:Generalized}.
-The phase transition behavior for $\cm$ also happens for $\mov$~\citep{Mossel13:Smooth,Xia15:Generalized}.
-Previous work has also investigated expected $\mov$~\citep{Pritchard2006:Average} and $\mov$ for tournament rules~\citep{Brill2022:Margin}.
-The likelihood of $\mov=1$ has been used to measure the {\em decisiveness} of voting, sometimes called {\em voting power}, which plays an important role in the paradox of voting~\citep{Downs1957:An-Economic} and in power indices in cooperative game theory.
-For two alternatives under the plurality rule, the voting power is equivalent to the likelihood of ties~\citep{Good1975:Estimating}.
-In general, $\mov=1$ and the election being tied are different events, as shown in Example~\ref{ex:ties-stable} and~\ref{ex:noties-unstable} in Appendix~\ref{app:tie-instability}.
+{\bf\bf Other coalitional influence problems.} $\mov$ measures the stability of elections and provides an upper bound on $\cm$ and some previous proofs of upper bounds on $\cm$ are done for $\mov$, such as~\citep{Slinko2002:Asymptotic,Xia08:Generalized}. \citet{Pritchard2006:Average} proved that for any positional scoring rule, the expected margin of victory under IC is $\Theta(\sqrt n)$ and characterized the voting rules with maximum expected $\mov$ under IC.
+Results in \citep{Mossel13:Smooth,Xia15:Generalized} discussed above also apply to $\mov$. \citet{Brill2022:Margin} studied the distribution of $\mov$ for some tournament rules, under a probability distribution on tournament graphs, where the direction of each edge is drawn independently and uniformly.

+The likelihood of $\mov=1$ has been used to measure the {\em decisiveness} of voting, sometimes called {\em voting power}, which plays an important role in the paradox of voting~\cite{Downs1957:An-Economic} and in definitions of power indices in cooperative game theory.
+For two alternatives under the plurality rule, the voting power is equivalent to the likelihood of ties~\citep{Good1975:Estimating} (see, e.g.,~\cite{Xia2021:How-Likely} for a semi-random analysis on the likelihood of ties and references therein).
+In general, the two problems are different, for example as shown in Example~\ref{ex:ties-stable} and~\ref{ex:noties-unstable} in Appendix~\ref{app:tie-instability}.

-Beyond $\cm$ and $\mov$, there is a large body of work on the computational complexity of other types of coalition influence problems, such as constructive/destructive control (making a designated alternative win/lose) by adding/deleting votes, and bribery (different changes in votes have different costs).
+Beyond $\cm$ and $\mov$, there is a large body of literature on the computational complexity of other types of coalition influence problems that based on vote operations, such as constructive/destructive control (making a designated alternative win/lose) by adding/deleting votes, and bribery (different changes in votes have different costs and a total budget is given).
 See~\citep{Faliszewski2016:Control} for a recent survey and see Appendix~\ref{app:more-CI} for their definitions.
-Little was known about their likelihood of success, except~\citep{Xia15:Generalized}, which does not provide an accurate characterization as discussed in Appendix~\ref{app:related-work}.
+Little work has been done to analyze their likelihood of success, except~\citep{Xia15:Generalized}, which as discussed above, does not provide an accurate characterization.
 The full versions of our results in the Appendix provide the first asymptotically tight bounds for these coalitional influence problems.